-- A diversified portfolio provides protection in down markets, and also flexibility when planning for taxes.
+- A diversified portfolio protects in down markets and provides flexibility when planning for taxes.

 High Income Earner

-The High Income Earner has spent the majority of their career as a W-2 employee.
-They have had the opportunity to save into an employer sponsored retirement plan, such as a 401(k), 403(b), 457(b), etc., and the bulk of their assets are in one or more of these qualified plans.
-In addition to maxing out retirement plans and IRA contributions each year, this investor has also saved into a taxable investment account, such as a brokerage or joint account.
-At retirement, the majority of the investor’s retirement assets have never been taxed: they took a tax deduction for the contributions each year and the funds have grown tax-free.
-When it comes time to start taking distributions from the IRA and qualified plans, the investor will pay ordinary income tax on the entire amount.
+The High-Income Earner has spent much of their career as a W-2 employee.
+They diligently saved into one or more tax-advantaged accounts (i.e., IRA, 401(k), 403(b), 457(b), etc.), and the bulk of their assets are in these accounts.
+In addition to these tax-advantaged accounts, this investor also saved into a taxable investment account (i.e., brokerage or joint account).
+At retirement, most of the investor’s retirement assets have never been taxed: they took a tax deduction for the contributions each year and the funds have grown tax-free.
+When they take distributions from the tax-advantaged accounts, the investor will pay ordinary income tax on the entire amount.

-An easy, but potentially short-sighted strategy is to use the taxable investment account as the first source of income withdrawals.
-The investor will pay the generally lower capital gains rate on only the growth portion of assets that have been held for more than one year at the time they are sold.
-Growth on assets held for less than one year at the time they are sold are taxed at ordinary income tax rates.
-Once these taxable (or non-qualified) assets are exhausted, or when the investor reaches age 70 ½ and has to start taking out Required Minimum Distributions (RMDs) from the IRA and qualified assets, the investor’s tax liability will increase dramatically.
+An easy, but the potentially short-sighted strategy is to use the taxable funds as the first source of income.
+The investor will pay lower capital gains rates on the growth portion of these assets that have been held for more than one year.
+Once these taxable assets are exhausted, or when the investor reaches Required Minimum Distribution (RMD) age, the investor’s tax liability will increase dramatically.

-A different strategy involves using a combination of IRA, qualified, and taxable assets to create the investor’s retirement income stream from the beginning.
-By doing this, the investor can create an income stream that will lead to a relatively level and more predictable tax liability each year.
+A different strategy involves using a combination of IRA, qualified, and taxable assets to create the retirement income stream from the beginning.
+By doing this, the investor can create a relatively level and more predictable tax liability each year.

-An even more advanced strategy would involve converting some portion of the traditional IRA and qualified assets to Roth.
-This would mean owing a tax liability in the year of conversion but would reduce RMDs and create more flexibility in later years.
+An even more advanced strategy would involve converting some portion of the pre-tax assets to Roth.
+This would mean paying tax in the year of conversion, but it would reduce RMDs and create more flexibility in later years.

-The Business Owner has built their company from the ground up and it provided a great quality of life throughout the years.
-The owner took some out of profits for a comfortable salary each year but did not save as much for retirement as they would have liked.
-Now with an eye towards retirement, the business owner knows that proceeds from selling their company will constitute the bulk of their nest egg.
+The Business Owner built their company from the ground up.
+They took some profits for a comfortable salary each year but did not save as much for retirement.
+Now with an eye on retirement, the business owner knows proceeds from selling their company will constitute the bulk of their nest egg.

-Very commonly, business sales involve a combination of these and a multitude of any other sales structures.
-From the business owner’s/seller’s perspective, the structure of the sale is among the most important decisions they will make as they aim to minimize taxes as much as possible to maximize funds available for retirement or their next venture.
+Very commonly, business sales involve a combination of these and a multitude of other sales structures.
+From the Business Owner’s/seller’s perspective, the structure of the sale is among the most important decisions they will make in aiming to minimize taxes to maximize net proceeds.

 Real Estate Investor

-The Real Estate Investor has bought and sold properties throughout their life and has ended up with a portfolio of several valuable residential rental properties.
-These properties generate a steady stream of rental income that has provided for the investor for many years.
-One reason real estate tends to have a higher return on investment is that it is an active investment as compared to passively investing in the stock market.
+The Real Estate Investor has bought and sold properties over the years and has a portfolio of residential rental properties.
+The properties generate a stream of income that has provided for the investor for many years.
+One reason real estate tends to have a higher return on investment as compared to stock market investing is that it is an active investment.

-Another piece to consider is the situation where the real estate owner has children to whom they wish to leave their estate.
-It’s a morbid conversation, but when the investor passes away and leaves the real estate to their children, the property gets a step-up in basis to fair market value.
-So the real estate investor is faced with the decision of whether to sell the property to provide for their retirement, or use rental revenues as income and leave the property to their children to receive a step-up in basis.
+Another consideration is whether the real estate owner has children to whom they wish to leave their estate.
+It may be morbid, but when the investor passes away, the inherited property gets a step-up in basis to fair market value.
+In that situation, the investor must decide whether to sell the property to provide a lump sum for their retirement or rely on the rental income in retirement to leave the property to their children so they can receive a step-up in basis.